sleeyax/stremio-addons/packages/addons/stremio-rarbg-torrents/README.md

 the stremio addon manager: `Community Addons` > `Movies`.

 ## Developers
-First of all rename/copy the .env.example file to .env `cp .env.example .env`, add a token and change the settings to your preference.
+First of all rename/copy the .env.example file to .env `cp .env.example .env`, add a token and change the settings to your preferences.
 You can generate a new token by running `npm run token:gen`.
 Install the dependencies using npm `npm install`.
 To start a development server run `npm run start:dev`, in production you should use `npm run start`